 Randall Hodgkinson, piano – is the Grand Prize Winner of the International American Music Competition sponsored by Carnegie Hall and the Rockefeller Foundation.
 He’s performed with orchestras in Atlanta, Philadelphia, Buffalo, Boston, Cleveland and abroad in Italy and Iceland.
 In addition, he has performed numerous recital programs spanning the repertoire from J.S.
 Bach to Donald Martino.
 He is the newest member of the Worcester Chamber Music Society, and he performs the four-hand and two-piano repertoire with his wife Leslie Amper.
 Mr. Hodgkinson’s festival appearances include Blue Hill (Maine), BargeMusic, Chestnut Hill Concerts (Madison, Connecticut), Seattle Chamber Music Festival, and Santa Fe Chamber Music Festival.
 Recently, Mr. Hodgkinson gave the world premiere of the Piano Concerto by Gardner Read at the Eastman School in Rochester.
 He’s a faculty member of the New England Conservatory of Music in Boston and the Longy School of Music in Cambridge.

-Tracy Kraus, Executive Director/flute – “Supple and riveting…. elegant and adroit playing…dazzling” (Worcester Telegram) eloquently describe the playing of Tracy Kraus.
-As a soloist, she has performed throughout Europe and the United States.
+Tracy Kraus, Executive Director/flute – “Supple and riveting…. elegant and adroit playing…dazzling” (Worcester Telegram) eloquently describes the playing of Tracy Kraus.
+She has performed throughout Europe and the United States and participated in the Aspen and Tanglewood festivals.
 Her love of the Northern California coast led her to her current orchestral tenure with the Mendocino Music Festival.
-In 1982 Ms Kraus founded the Abbot Chamber Players and quickly discovered her passion for the genre as well as for organization.
+In 1982 Ms Kraus founded the Abbot Chamber Players and quickly discovered her passion for the genre and organization management.
 Ms. Kraus is a co-founder and Executive Director of the Worcester Chamber Music Society and has led the group through a significant stage of growth and success.

-Tracy is a graduate of Clark University and the Boston Conservatory.
-She has participated in master classes in London, Paris, Nice and studied at the Aspen and Tanglewood Festivals.
-Her teachers include Louis Moyse, Trevor Wye, Leone Buyse and Geoffrey Gilbert.
-She is currently on the faculty of Clark University and the College of the Holy Cross.
+Tracy is a graduate of Clark University and the Boston Conservatory and studied with flute masters Louis Moyse, Trevor Wye, Leone Buyse and Geoffrey Gilbert.

 David Russell, cello – Hailed as a “superb cellist” in the Boston Globe, David Russell maintains a vigorous schedule both as soloist and as collaborator in the U.S. and Europe.
 He was appointed to the teaching faculty of Wellesley College in 2005 and currently serves as Director of Chamber Music.
 He is a regular performer with several Boston-area ensembles such as Emmanuel Music and Cantata Singers and Ensemble and served as Principal Cello with Opera Boston from 2005-2011.